minatox-x/verifysphere-win/README.md

 Mirrors the Android security model:

-- **Key obfuscation**: The AES key is split across four private methods in `CryptoHelper.cs` — same approach as `p1()–p4()` in the Android version. .NET's Release build + PublishSingleFile makes the key non-trivially hard to find but the same caveat applies: a determined attacker with a decompiler could recover it.
+- **Key obfuscation**: The AES key is split across four private methods in `CryptoHelper.cs` — same approach as `p1()–p4()` in the Android version.
+Release build + PublishSingleFile makes the key non-trivially hard to find, but the same caveat applies: a determined attacker with a decompiler could recover it.
+Use your own key, not the placeholder shipped in this repo.
 - **No disk writes**: Tokens are held in memory only and cleared when the window closes.
 - **HTTPS only**: WebView2 settings block navigation to non-Cloudflare origins.
 - **No UI leakage**: The decrypted URL, sitekey, callback URL, and raw token are never displayed on screen.
+The Turnstile dialog also has its status bar, context menu, and dev tools disabled so the underlying page can't be inspected.
 - **No persistent WebView data**: WebView2 user data is stored in a temp folder and holds no sensitive state.
+- **No admin rights, clean uninstall**: The installer registers the `verifysphere://` URI scheme per-user (no elevation needed) and fully removes it on uninstall — no leftover Registry entries.

 ---